Dubai Properties

 Dubai Properties is a property development and management company based in Dubai, United Arab Emirates.
 The company is a member of the Dubai Holding group.
+In 2009 the attorney general of Dubai stated that Hashim Al Dabal, then chairman of Dubai Properties, was arrested on "suspicion of embezzlement".
+The government of Dubai announced the following year that Al Dabal was released after returning $35 million in public funds.

-Dubai Properties is a member of the Dubai Holding group and is based in Dubai, United Arab Emirates.
 Dubai Properties core activity is the development of large scale residential and commercial property developments within the Emirate of Dubai.

 Projects

 The portfolio of projects handled by Dubai Properties includes: